MONROE-PROJECT/Experiments/experiments/http_download/readme.md

 {
         "guid": "no.guid.in.config.file",  # Should be overridden by scheduler "url": "http://193.10.227.25/test/1000M.zip",
-        "size": 3*1024 - 1,  # The maximum size in Kbytes to download
-        "time": 3600,  # The maximum time in seconds for a download "zmqport": "tcp://172.17.0.1:5556",
+        "size": 3*1024,  # The maximum size in Bytes to download "time": 3600,  # The maximum time in seconds for a download "zmqport": "tcp://172.17.0.1:5556",
         "modem_metadata_topic": "MONROE.META.DEVICE.MODEM",